Skip to main content

 What Auto-Learn captures:

-Platform note: Auto-Learn is triggered by edits made on any platform — including Web, Mobile Web, iOS app, and Chrome extension.
-You do not need to be on the web interface for Auto-Learn to detect your changes.
+Platform note: Auto Learn recognizes edits made on any platform — Web, Mobile Web, iOS app, and Chrome extension.
+You don't need to be on the web interface for the template to update.

-Results from testing: Clinicians using Auto-Learn saw a 31% reduction in editing time (23 seconds per visit) and 54% fewer key presses.
+Results from testing: Clinicians using Auto Learn saw a 31% reduction in editing time (23 seconds per visit) and 54% fewer key presses — a strong reason to enable it.

 Version History & Controls

-View version history: See how your template has evolved over time as Auto-Learn incorporates your edits.
+• View version history: See how your template has evolved over time as edits are incorporated.

-Revert to a previous version: If Auto-Learn captured a change you didn't intend, you can roll back to any prior version.
+• Revert to a previous version: If a captured change wasn't what you intended, you can roll back to any prior version.

 Customize your Templates

-There are two ways your templates get customized:
+There are three ways your templates get customized:

 The Example Note is the reference copy of a note for a given Template.
 It incorporates your edits automatically, including section order, headings, spacing, abbreviations, narrative versus list style, even the exact wording you placed in quotation marks, and more.